markirius/ubuntu_java_install/README.md

 ![](imgs/4.png)

-Follow the steps (user password will be required for use in apt) of script and wait the complete install message.
+Follow the steps (user password will be required for use in apt) of script and wait the complete install message...

-Maybe this script works on linuxmint the common edition, debian based will not work.
+Maybe this script works on linuxmint the common edition, debian based will not work...
 I hope this helps you!